IanDCarroll/ScrumBucket/Product_Backlog.md

 _List every feature you want to have here.
 You can order them now, or later.
 You'll be constantly reevaluating their order, so maybe no order.
 Also you may need to break things down into smaller tasks to get them done.
 Just make the big thing a "theme" and the smaller bits of it are the actual things._

 __Current Priorities__
-- Crafter exchange to another office on a relevant project
 - Raspberry Pi SenseHat TicTacToe Game with Go
 - Build a better 3D printer
 - Work through "Deep Learning with Python"